Traditional banking model? R.I.P. says UK regulator

 The Bank of England’s new prudential regulation authority (PRA), likely to be headed by Bailey, becomes Britain’s main banking supervisor from April.

-The PRA will aim to move away from the “box ticking” approach of the past and be more judgment led in its approach which Haldane likened to a swat team pursuing “random sampling”.
+The PRA will aim to move away from the “box ticking” approach of the past and be more judgement led in its approach which Haldane likened to a swat team pursuing “random sampling”.

 The UK government wants the PRA to have competition as well as a financial stability remit.